softblusoft/b65/readme.md

  - `cd {nnn-target-name}/basys3`
  - `/tools/Xilinx/Vivado/2018.3/bin/vivado -m64 -mode batch -notrace -source vivado.tcl` &#2757; **See Known issues**

-Windows:
- - Open MSYS
-    - `./b65.sh {nnn-target-name}`

- - Open cmd.exe (or double click)
-    - `b65-win-vhdl-{nnn-target-name}.bat`

-Windows FPGA implementation<br/>
- - `cd {nnn-target-name}`
- - `C:\Xilinx\Vivado\2018.3\bin\vivado.bat -m64 -mode batch -notrace -source vivado.tcl`

 Introduction
 ------------

-This is a VHDL project to use a 6502 CPU with a C compiler on a FPGA.
+This is a VHDL project to use a [6502 CPU](https://opencores.org/projects/cpu65c02_true_cycle) with a [C compiler](https://github.com/cc65/cc65) on a FPGA.
 Design is divided into 'targets' with increasing features.
-Some files are duplicated across targets, it's wanted to separate each development step.<br/>
+Some files are duplicated across targets, it's wanted to clearly separate each development step.
 Build scripts are minimal and the whole project is intentionally written as simple as possible.

-All used software is free of charge, in most cases open source
+:arrow_forward: All used software is free of charge, in most cases open source

 The following packages are used (not modified, not patched)